 Around 15 percent of vehicles now come with telematics installed as standard, and there are estimated to be 100 million telematics units in operation around the world

-There are many advantages of incorporating a telematics system:
+There are many advantages of incorporating video telematics for fleet management:

 - Ensure employee safety by instantly detecting breakdowns, unsafe driving, or accidents